-The hospital is an operating unit of Valley Health System, which includes two acute care hospitals (Winchester Medical Center and Warren Memorial Hospital), and four Critical Access Hospitals (Hampshire Memorial Hospital, Page Memorial Hospital, Shenandoah Memorial Hospital, War Memorial Hospital).
-Valley Health operates a range of other facilities and services in Virginia, West Virginia and Maryland.
+The hospital is an operating unit of Valley Health System, which includes two acute care hospitals (Winchester Medical Center and Warren Memorial Hospital), and four critical care access hospitals (Shenandoah and Page Memorial Hospital located in Virginia and Hampshire Memorial Hospital and War Memorial Hospital in West Virginia), and operates a range of other facilities and services in Virginia, West Virginia and Maryland.

 Federal regulations require that tax-exempt hospital facilities conduct a CHNA every three years and develop an implementation strategy that addresses priority community health needs.
-Tax-exempt hospitals also are required to report information about community benefits they provide on IRS Form 990, Schedule H.
+Tax-exempt hospitals are required to report information about community benefits they provide on IRS Form 990, Schedule H.